 There is, buried deep within Tilman Singer’s Luz, a type of narrative recognisable from horror, but Singer has ingeniously reverse-engineered this, transforming it into both a psychological investigation of past trauma, and an unusual love story, as two lost souls seek each other out across time and space in search of eternal, liberating union.
-The devil is in the detail, but unravelling it requires seeing through a lot of literal smoke and mirrors, and traversing the film’s disorienting use of space and soundscape to its stripped-down, almost Brechtian core of genre.
+The devil is in the detail, but unravelling it requires seeing through a lot of literal smoke and mirrors, and traversing the film’s disorienting use of space and soundscape to its stripped-down, almost Brechtian core of genre (all filmed in 16mm).
 The combination of blank long shots and eerie, irrational events is a little reminiscent of the works of Kiyoshi Kurosawa (especially the mesmeric Cure).
 But Luz is its own beast, recasting and (con)fusing stories to work its way deep inside you.
 Judging by this confidently creepy feature debut, I cannot wait to see what Singer does next.

 © Anton Bitel